 Share of income from associates

 Management believes that Netback is a useful measure to assess the net profit after all the costs associated with bringing one barrel of oil to the market.
 It is also commonly used by the oil and gas industry to analyze financial and operating performance expressed as profit per barrel.
 Operating Netback represents realized price per barrel plus realized gain or loss on financial derivatives, less production costs, transportation costs, royalties, and diluent costs, and shows how efficient the Company is at extracting and selling its product.
+For netback purposes, the Company removes the effects of trading activities and Midstream segment from its per barrel metrics.
 Refer to the "Operating Netback" section on page 6 of the MD&A.

-Net sales is a non-IFRS subtotal that adjusts revenue to include realized gains and losses from risk management contracts while removing the cost of dilution activities.
+Net sales are a non-IFRS subtotal that adjusts revenue to include realized gains and losses from risk management contracts while removing the cost of dilution activities.
 This is a useful indicator for management as the Company hedges a portion of its oil production using derivative instruments to manage exposure to oil price volatility.
 This metric allows the Company to report its realized net sales after factoring in these risk management activities.
 The deduction of diluent cost is helpful to understand the Company's sales performance based on the net realized proceeds from production net of dilution, the cost of which is partially recovered when the blended product is sold.
-Net sales do not include the sales and purchases of oil and gas for trading as the gross margins from these activities are not considered significant or material to the Company's operations.
+Net sales exclude sales from port services, as it is not considered part of the oil & gas segment, and sales and purchases of oil and gas for trading as the gross margins from these activities are not considered significant or material to the Company's operations.
 Refer to the reconciliation in the "Sales" section on page 7 of the MD&A.